theolivenbaum/resin/README.md

 ## Contribute

-If IModel sometimes gets in your way, as I anticipate it might, then please undertand, it is simply an interface, written by some guy.
+If IModel sometimes gets in your way, as I anticipate it might, then please undertand it is only an interface written by some random guy, thus not written in stone.
 PR's are most welcome.